lmiller1990/vue-testing-handbook/src/components-with-props.md

 ## The First Test

-We will make an assertion on the message in the case the user does not have admin privledges.
+We will make an assertion on the message in the case the user does not have admin privileges.

 ```js
 import { shallowMount } from '@vue/test-utils'